mlevison/APR-Markdown-Export/glossary/persona/index.md

 ---
 title: "Persona"
 date: "2021-04-28"
+excerpt: 'A **Persona** is a fictional character created to represent a group of users of a product.'
 ---

 A **Persona** is a fictional character created to represent a group of users of a product.
 A persona is based in research of real users, usually discovered through structured interviews.
 The use of structure interviews helps reduce the cognitive biases of the researcher doing the work.